Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Universal distillation of matching models with real data

 Previous distillation methods add real data during training only via GANs with extra discriminator and adversarial loss.
 We propose a simpler, more natural way that requires no extra models or losses.

 Based on intuition from inverse optimization (\S \ref{sec: connection with inverse}), we see that the min-max inverse problem \eqref{eq: inv general form} is compatible with other losses.
-This allows us to redesign the \text{UM} loss \eqref{eq: flow loss} to incorporate real data into it.
+It allows us to redesign the \text{UM} loss \eqref{eq: flow loss} to incorporate real data into it.
 A key constraint is that the loss must still yield the same teacher upon minimization on the real data.
-Thus, we derive a novel Unified Matching loss with real data - a weighted sum of two \text{UM}-like losses on generated and real data parameterized by $\alpha, \beta \in (0,1]$ which control the weights.
+Thus, we derive a novel Unified Matching loss with real data - a weighted sum of two \text{UM}-like losses on generated and real data parameterized by $\alpha, \beta \in (0,1]$ which control the weights. \begin{definition} We define \textbf{Universal Matching loss with real data (RealUM)} $\!\mathcal{L}^{\alpha, \beta}_{\text{R-UM}}(f, p_0^\theta)$ that is parametrized by $\alpha,\!\beta\!\in\!\!(0,\!1]$ and takes trainable function $f$ and generated data $p^\theta_0$ as arguments: